saianurag2/MP-Highways/README.md

 # MP-Highways
 DBMS project

-Host a server in your system.(xampp was used while building the project) Login to phpMyAdmin as root user.
+1. Host a server in your system.(xampp was used while building the project)
+2. Login to phpMyAdmin as root user.
-Import highway(1).sql in phpMyAdmin. open index2.html in highway3 folder.
+3. Import highway(1).sql in phpMyAdmin.
+4. Open index2.html in highway3 folder.